Portland Timbers: Abuse scandal and fallout

 The Yates Report, released on October 3, 2022, found further transgressions by members of the Timbers and Thorns organization, including alleged inappropriate conduct by president Mike Golub.
 The report and pressure from fans prompted Alaska Airlines, Tillamook, KeyBank, and other corporate sponsors to withhold, redirect, or cancel their financial contributions to the club.
 Paulson announced he, along with general manager Gavin Wilkinson (who was extended prior to the season) and Golub, would step away from the Thorns.
 On October 5, 2022, Wilkinson and Golub were fired from the club altogether.
 Ned Grabavoy handled Timbers front office duties in the interim.

 On the pitch, the Timbers would lose the last game of the season against Real Salt Lake, knocking them out of playoff contention and lifting RSL in their place by one point.
 After a strong showing in the newly expanded 2023 Leagues Cup, where they played well against two top-level Liga MX teams, the Timbers fired Giovanni Savarese midway through the 2023 season following a 5–0 road loss to the Houston Dynamo.
-Savarese, the winningest coach in the club’s MLS history to date, had led Portland to two MLS Cup finals (2018, 2021) and secured the MLS is Back Tournament title in 2020.
+Savarese, the winningest coach in the club's MLS history to date, had led Portland to two MLS Cup finals (2018, 2021) and secured the MLS is Back Tournament title in 2020.
 At the time of his departure, the Timbers were 12th in the Western Conference with a 6-10-8 record.
 Following his dismissal, assistant coach Miles Joseph was appointed as interim head coach for the remainder of the season.
-After narrowly missing with Miles, the playoffs yet again, the club would go on to hire Phil Neville as coach the next season, which brought ire from fans due to past sexist comments on social media.
+After narrowly missing with Miles, the playoffs yet again, the club would go on to hire Phil Neville as coach the next season, on November 3, 2023, which brought ire from fans due to past sexist comments on social media.